 Fig. 6.
-Comparison of the NSRDB, CHFDB, and SCDDB patient populations (at matched HRs) using the SAM (top) and the SDA method (bottom).
+Comparison of the NSRDB, the CHFDB, and the SCDDB patient populations (at matched HRs) using (top) SAM and (bottom) SDA method.
 The small numbers by the open blue circles indicate the number of detected episodes of TWA for the given HR range.
-The grey error bars signify the percentage of indeterminate cases at each HR range over the entire population.
-Note that, in the top panels the indeterminate cases are caused by preprocessing failure of associated analysis windows, while in the indeterminate cases in the bottom panels are an aggregate result of preprocessing failure and application of the SDA method ( $\alpha = 0.05$ ).
+The gray error bars signify the percentage of indeterminate cases at each HR range over the entire population.
+Note that in the top panels, the indeterminate cases are caused by preprocessing failure of associated analysis windows, while in the indeterminate cases in the bottom panels are an aggregate result of preprocessing failure and application of the SDA method ( $\alpha=0.05$ ).
 In comparison to the top panels, the number of detected episodes of TWA in the bottom panels are greatly reduced (see numbers by the open blue circles), and the margin of separability among patient populations is increased (see Table II).

-mated TWA amplitude on the NSRDB, CHFDB, and SCDDB patient populations at matched heart rate (HR) decades using the SAM with no surrogate testing.
-We chose to break down the data into HR decades because TWA is hypothesized to be a HR dependent phenomenon [19].
-By doing so, we avoid any bias due to the expected differences in HRs between each population or for any differences in the noise rejection abilities of each TWA method which may be HR-dependent.
-Note that, in the case of real data the definition of indeterminate is further extended to include preprocessing failure (due to misalignments, excessive ectopic beats within the analysis window, etc).
-The bottom panels in Fig. 6 present results of applying the proposed SDA method.
-Setting $\alpha = 0.05$ resulted in rejection of a large number of alternans-like episodes which did not pass the test of significance.
+Fig. 6 compares the effects of significance testing on three different patient populations.
+The top panels show the estimated TWA amplitude on the Normal Sinus Rhythm Database (NSRDB), Chronic Heart Failure Database (CHFDB), and SCD Database (SCDDB) patient populations at matched HR decades using the SAM with no surrogate testing.
+We chose to break down the data into HR decades because TWA is hypothesized to be an HR-dependent phenomenon [19].
+By doing so, we avoid any bias due to the expected differences in HRs between each population or for any differences in the noise-rejection abilities of each TWA method, which may be HR-dependent.
+Note that in the case of real data, the definition of indeterminate is further extended to include preprocessing failure (due to misalignments, excessive ectopic beats within the analysis window, etc.).
+Fig. 6(bottom) present results of applying the proposed SDA method.
+Setting $\alpha = 0.05$ resulted in rejection of a large number of alternans-like episodes that did not pass the test of significance.

 Table II summarizes the differences between the NSRDB, CHFDB, and SCDDB populations, as depicted in Fig. 6.
-For the purpose of comparison, Tables IV and III summarize the performance of the MMA method and the SM to the same databases.
+For the purpose of comparison, Tables III and IV summarize the performance of the MMA method and the SM to the same databases.

-These figures and tables demonstrate that the SDA method is effective in separating the three patient populations according to the median of their TWA activity.
-For instance, before significance testing the difference of median TWA amplitude between the NSRDB and SCDDB populations for HR band of 110 - 120 was $-1.35\mu$ V (see the $4^{th}$ column of Table III).
-However, after removing episodes of false positive- using the SDA method- this difference was $41.51\mu$ V, indicating a much higher level of TWA activity among the SCDDB patient population.
+Fig. 6 and Tables II-IV demonstrate that the SDA method is effective in separating the three patient populations according to the median of their TWA activity.
+For instance, before significance testing, the difference of median TWA amplitude between the NSRDB and SCDDB populations for HR band of 110-120 was $-1.35~\mu V$ (see the fourth column of Table III).
+However, after removing episodes of false positive-using the